asaadsaad/CS472-Homework-09-React/README.md

 * Use props and props spread to pass down the product data.

 ## Event Handling:
 * Add a button to the `Product` component to toggle the in stock status of the product.
+Because all props are readonly, to change the state of a parent component from a child component, the parent component must pass down a function reference, when called it changes the state of the parent component.